nor1c/nor1c/README.md

-Programming is not my passion anymore.
+Programming is shit, you work like a donkey for fuckin' shit company that underpaid your fuckin' shit profession.